omertol/R-project/data/README.md

 <br/>
 Spike list/Potential action - records of transfer electronic signals between neurons.

-The data contains six Excel files, each of them have 5 columns and more than 400,000 rows.
+The data contains six Excel files, each has 5 columns and more than 400,000 rows.
 <br/>
-The rows is a records of the time and voltage of a specific neuron that sent an electrical signal.
+Each row is a records of the time and voltage of a specific neuron that sent an electrical signal.

 Every Excel files describes different time periods of the research:
 1. Before treatment.